douglascopeman/Project-Jared-Douglas/README.md

 - implement forrest ruth (across languages)
 - check to see if language speed is linear in timesteps (graph speeds over num timesteps)
 - optimise c++ code?
-- fix all plots to actually show time instead of timesteps
 - compare cpu times for different integration algorithms
 - make close plot close all plots
 - change c++ implementation to use floats instead of doubles